MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ###### **Reminder:**

 ###### <p align="justify">This is not 100% official method.
-Any errors from the information displayed are on an experimental basis.
-Some were taken from [Dortania](https://dortania.github.io/OpenCore-Install-Guide/), while others were taken from several other sources.
+All the information displayed is based on actual hardware and experimental basis.
+Half of the information is taken from [Dortania](https://dortania.github.io/OpenCore-Install-Guide/), while others were taken from several other sources.
 This is an informative explanation related to [OpenCore](https://github.com/acidanthera/OpenCorePkg).
-For [Clover](https://github.com/CloverHackyColor/CloverBootloader), you can refer to [Clover Crate](https://github.com/5T33Z0/Clover-Crate) by [5T33Z0](https://github.com/5T33Z0) as a guide.</p>
+For [Clover](https://github.com/CloverHackyColor/CloverBootloader), please refer to [Clover Crate](https://github.com/5T33Z0/Clover-Crate) by [5T33Z0](https://github.com/5T33Z0) as a guide.</p>

 ## Information